alberto-rj/article-preview-component/README.md

 ## Acknowledgments

 A huge thank you to [Busari Akeem Tunde](https://www.frontendmentor.io/profile/Aalphakeem-Adroit) for their guidance and support throughout the documentation process.
-Their insights were instrumental in shaping the project's documentation.
+Their insights were instrumental in shaping the project's documenta